huang15n/java_spring/lec1.md

 H2 console available at '/h2-console'.
 Database available at 'jdbc:h2:mem:1d89b159-311f-4447

-I toggle over to browser,
+I toggle over to browser,  http://localhost:8080/h2-console/

-JDBC URL matches what we had before: jdbc:h2:~/test this creates database in memory , this is a very important piece right here
+##### JDBC URL matches what we had before: jdbc:h2:~/test
+this creates database in memory , this is a very important piece right here

 click on Connect

 we are in fact loading data into in memory databsae, this h2 console is a very handy tool to use especially when you are developing if you are going through and altering your domain objects, you can get feedback pretty quick about what is going on in the database so this helps you with the debugging

+H2-console is a very handy tools to use especially if you are going through and altering your model objects

+when you first time run that jdbc to connect URL that will be a good chance that jdbc connect URL will be different

 ## Spring MVC